TargetX-i46/target-x/src/main/java/com/i46/otp/README.txt

 remove the comment for testing, and comment the other line that is for prod.
 In prod environment, make sure to comment the test lines again.

-Before running the scripts on each machines, run this command manually based on next.txt key
+Before running the scripts on each machine, run this command manually based on next.txt key
 #nmcli connection add type wifi con-name 75bab779c3fac998732ccbfa8f9160ee autoconnect no ssid 75bab779c3fac998732ccbfa8f9160ee

 After running once, place this script in crontab